FNNDSC/pypx/README.rst

         ...
     }

 simply add another block reflecting the variables appropriate to your remote PACS service.

 1.2 Components
 ==============

 Internally, the code wraps around DCMTK utilies as well as the PyDicom module.
 The following modules/scripts are provided:

+- px-repack_: Read and repack DICOM files, organizing the destination is a human-friendly tree based layout.

 - px-echo_: Ping the PACS to make sure it is online (``echoscu``).

 - px-find_: Find data on the PACS (``findscu``).

+- px-report_: Consume the JSON outputs of many of the tools (esp the ``px-find`` and generate various console-based reports).

 - px-move_: Move data from the PACS (``movescu``).

-- px-listen_: Listen for incoming data from the PACS (``storescp``).
+- px-push_: Push DICOM data to a remote node (either a PACS or a ChRIS swift object storage container).

+- px-register_: A companion to ``px-push`` that registers files in ChRIS swift storage to the ChRIS CUBE backend.

+- px-smdb_: A simple file-system based database that provides tracking and query for processed DICOM files.

 2. Installation
 *****************